kerolos-gadalla/drones_be_1/README.md

 - since we need some data changes, I will use a tool for migrations `migrate-mongoose`
 - it is giving me some trouble so I am searching for something eles or will implement a manual manager
 - looking at this as well to change how I import files (will see what I can do) https://dev.to/mukul_singhal/write-es6-in-node-using-babel-3m7p

+- I am trying to make tha project as complex as I can for the simple requirements to show up my skills

+- I find it a bit inconvenient to complicate it further :-)

+- I used bable to tidy things up but it seems to need a bit more work.

+- I made some tests to help me develop as it was not mandatory in this task.